Lyuminarskiy/c/practice/lesson07.md

 double average(int array[][5], int rows_number);
 ```

-The function should find the average value of the values in a two-dimensional 5-columns array ...
+The function should find the average value in a two-dimensional 5-columns array for the values ...

 | Variant | Description                           |
 | ------- | ------------------------------------- |